schteppe/ammo.js-demos/README.markdown

 * _other/_ External libs such as ammo.js, jquery, scenegraph libs

 ## Howto: Add a new Demo
-Create a folder with a unique name in _demos/_, eg. _demos/MyDemo/_.
-Copy .js and .html files from _demos/TemplateDemo/_ into your new folder and start coding.
+1. Create a folder with a unique name in _demos/_, eg. _demos/MyDemo/_.
+2. Copy .js and .html files from _demos/TemplateDemo/_ into your new folder.
+3. Start coding.

 ## Todo
 * Template demo with explanations
 * Make SceneJS_ShapeDrawer support more shapes
-* Support for more WebGL scenegraphs - Three.js?
+* Support for more WebGL scenegraphs - Three.js.
 Extend the ShapeDrawer class (see SceneJS_ShapeDrawer for reference)